Opportunity at National Institute of Standards and Technology (NIST)

 Efficient thermoelectric devices and thermal management systems consist of complex nanostructures.
 Thermal properties of materials are largely determined by low-frequency phonons and their interactions, and phonon confinement effects.
 Therefore, it is important to understand phonon propagation in nanomaterial systems at multiple length and temporal scales for which we need a robust mathematical model.

 We propose to apply the CGF technique for multiscale modeling of thermal processes in the new two-dimensional materials such as silicene, germanene, molybdenum disulphide, and graphene with antidots and other discontinuities.
-All these materials are of strong topical interest because of their potential application to the design of efficient thermal management and energy conversion devices.
+All these materials are of strong topical interest because of their potential application to the design of thermal management and energy conversion devices.

 Causal Green’s function; Graphene; Molybdenum Disulphide; Multiscale modeling; Nanomaterials; Phonons; Silicene and germanene; Thermal management and energy conversion; Two-dimensional materials;